-(2) In the case of multiple-unit housing described in ORS 307.603 (5) (b), the construction, addition or conversion is completed on or before December 31, 2031.

-Finding: The application proposes multi-family housing, and therefore 307.637(2) is applicable, and must be completed on or before December 31, 2031.
-The Applicant has noted the Projects has already received a Certificate of Occupancy.

-SRC 2.800: To be eligible for the property tax exemption provided by SRC 2.790-2.835 a structure must:

-(a) Be dwelling units, not designed or used as transient accommodations and not including hotels and motels but including such design elements benefitting the public as described in SRC 2.790-2.835 and approved by the City Council;

-(b) Be housing which is constructed on or after January 1, 2022, and completed on or before December 31, 2031.

-(c) Be located within the designated core area.
+- (2) In the case of multiple-unit housing described in ORS 307.603 (5) (b), the construction, addition or conversion is completed on or before December 31, 2031. - Finding: The application proposes multi-family housing, and therefore 307.637(2) is applicable, and must be completed on or before December 31, 2031.
+The Applicant has noted the Project's planned completion date is spring 2026. - SRC 2.800: To be eligible for the property tax exemption provided by SRC 2.790-2.835 a structure must: - (a) Be dwelling units, not designed or used as transient accommodations and not including hotels and motels but including such design elements benefitting the public as described in SRC 2.790-2.835 and approved by the City Council; - (b) Be housing which is constructed on or after January 1, 2022, and completed on or before December 31, 2031. - (c) Be located within the designated core area.

-Finding: The Project is located within the Core Area and includes 2 rental apartment units.
-The apartment units may not be used for transient accommodations for the term of the exemption, such as a hotel, motel, or short-term rental.
-As noted above, the Project has received its Certificate of Occupancy.
-As discussed below, the Applicant has identified 7 of the 19 public benefit elements.
+Finding: The Project is located within the Core Area and includes 105 rental apartment units.
+As noted above, planned completion date of the Project is Spring 2026.
+As discussed below, the Applicant has identified 8 of the 19 public benefit elements.

-Staff believes the Project meets 6 of the 19 public benefit elements and complies with the requirements in SRC 2.800 and is eligible.
+Staff believes the Project meets 8 of the 19 public benefit elements and complies with the requirements in SRC 2.800 and is eligible.